Best Hoka Max Cushion Running Shoes

 Hoka Clifton 10: The Do-It-All Daily Trainer

 The Clifton 10 is arguably Hoka's most iconic shoe, and for good reason.
-It strikes the perfect balance between soft and responsive.
-It's cushioned enough for long runs but light and nimble enough to pick up the pace if you want to.
-The 2025 model features a new CMEVA foam midsole with an increased stack height (now 42mm in the heel) and an updated 8mm drop, which many runners will find more familiar.
-It also boasts a roomier fit, especially in the toebox.
+It hits that sweet middle ground between soft and responsive.
+It's cushioned enough for long runs, but light and nimble enough to pick up the pace when you feel like it.
+The 2025 version uses a new CMEVA foam midsole with an increased stack height (now 42mm in the heel) and an updated 8mm drop, which will feel more familiar to a lot of runners.
+It also comes with a roomier fit, especially in the toebox.

 • Best for: Daily training, long runs, and runners who want one shoe that can handle the bulk of their mileage.